amit2011/PyBuses/README.md

 * Buses: moving vehicles that arrive to Stops
 * Stops: where people wait for buses, and buses arrive

-The base idea is to get a realtime list of all the buses coming to a stop, with the time remaining until arrival.
+The original idea is to fetch a realtime list of all the buses coming to a certain stop, with the time remaining until arrival, that users can see on apps, webapps, Telegram bots...

 Additionally, PyBuses can:

 * Manage Stops (save, search, list, delete)